Seven NFL trades that make sense after the draft, including Emmanuel Sanders to Cowboys

 So, who might be in the market for someone like Ray?
 Two teams from the NFC North immediately come to mind: the Chicago Bears and the Detroit Lions, both of which are in need of another pass rusher.

-As part of a mass exodus of older oft-injured players, the Bears parted ways with Pernell McPhee and Willie Young this offseason, leaving them with a significant void one the edge.
+As part of a mass exodus of older oft-injured players, the Bears parted ways with Pernell McPhee and Willie Young this offseason, leaving them with a significant void on the edge.
 The Bears did well to fix other areas in the offseason, but pass rusher still remains an area of need.
 Leonard Floyd and Akiem Hicks need some help out there.
 At the very least, the Bears could use Ray as a situational pass rusher.
 Who better to bring out the best in Ray than Vic Fangio?

 The answer to the question above might be Matt Patricia, the new coach of the Lions.
 Like the Bears, the Lions are in need of some additional pass rushers.
 Though Ezekiel Ansah will be back under the franchise tag, the Lions need more.
 Last year, Ansah collected 12 sacks.
 The rest of the Lions' roster combined for 23 sacks.
 As a team, the Lions ranked 20th in sacks.
 That's why Ray could be used in Detroit.
 One quick tangent: To draft Ray in 2015, the Broncos traded up with the Lions.
 So, this would be an especially fitting destination for the next stage of his career.